 The most salient example of this shift in sensibilities, of course, is the US housing market.
 Enabled by the securitization of mortgages, and encouraged by rapid price increases and the relatively modest returns available from other asset classes, buyers turned homes into stock options.
 Over one-quarter of the houses sold in 2005 were purchased as investments, which their buyers intended to turn over for a profit.
-Houses were listed for sale on eBay, with many bought and sold sight unseen.
-Entrepreneurial brokers went door to door encouraging home owners - even those whose mortgages had long since been paid off - to take out new loans, either to invest in home improvements or to pay off other loans and gain the tax advantages of mortgage debt.
-Internet-savvy home owners who needed cash could check out their house's imputed value, their credit rating, and mortgage interest rates daily on the Web, just as they checked out the value of their 401(k) before deciding whether to buy a new car (Davis, 2009: Ch.
-6).
+Houses were listed for sale on EBay, with many bought and sold sight unseen.
+Entrepreneurial brokers went door to door encouraging homeowners-even those whose mortgages had long since been paid off-to take out new loans, either to invest in home improvements or to pay off other loans and gain the tax advantages of mortgage debt.
+Internet-savvy homeowners who needed cash could check out their house's imputed value, their credit rating, and mortgage interest rates daily on the Web, just as they checked out the value of their 401(k) before deciding whether to buy a new car (Davis, 2009: chapter 6).

 The result has been ironic, to say the least.
-For generations, commentators and American presidents had lauded the social benefits of home ownership, from Calvin Coolidge ('No greater contribution could be made to the stability of the Nation, and the advancement of its ideals, than to make it a Nation of homeowning families') to Franklin Roosevelt ('A nation of homeowners, of people who own a real share in their own land, is unconquerable') to George W. Bush ('Just like that, you're not just visitors to the community anymore but part of it - with a stake in the neighborhood and a concern for its future').
+For generations, commentators and American presidents had lauded the social benefits of home ownership, from Calvin Coolidge ("No greater contribution could be made to the stability of the Nation, and the advancement of its ideals, than to make it a Nation of homeowning families") to Franklin Roosevelt ("A nation of homeowners, of people who own a real share in their own land, is unconquerable") to George W. Bush ("Just like that, you're not just visitors to the community anymore but part of it--with a stake in the neighborhood and a concern for its future").
 Now, homeowners had evidently become lumpen rentiers, more Paris Hilton than George Bailey.
-In 2007, Bank of America CEO Ken Lewis stated, 'There's been a change in social attitudes toward default. . . .
-We're seeing people who are current on their credit cards but are defaulting on their mortgages' (Anders, 2007).
-The article went on to state 'They were homeowners'.
-At the Treasury Department, the tone was even more scolding: 'Homeowners' who can afford their mortgage but walk away because they are underwater are merely speculators' (Wessel, 2008).
+In 2008, Bank of America CEO Ken Lewis stated, "There's been a change in social attitudes toward default...We're seeing people who are current on their credit cards but are defaulting on their mortgages."
+They are "homeowners in name only.
+Because these people never put up much of their own money, they don't act like owners."
+At the Treasury Department, the tone was even more scolding: "Homeowners who can afford their mortgage but walk away because they are underwater are merely speculators."
 Perhaps they were merely speculators, but it was hard to impugn their financial street smarts.
 Only a fool exercises an underwater option.